If you are considering FUE or FUT hair transplant surgery, then it’s important to know whether you’re the right age for a hair transplant.

 A hair transplant is still a possible solution for extensive hair loss when you’re young, or if your hair hasn’t responded to non-surgical intervention.

-The main problem with getting a hair transplant too early is that your hair loss is still in progress.
-There’s not much point replacing a few lost hairs if the hairs around it are going to fall out soon, as you’ll be left with a patchy, thin result.
+The main problem with getting a hair transplant too early is that your hair loss may still be in progress.
+There’s not much point replacing a few lost hairs if the existing native hairs around the transplanted hair are going to fall out soon, leaving the patient with a patchy, thin result.

 This has been a problem throughout Wayne Rooney’s hair journey.
 He got his first hair transplant quite young, at the age of 25.
 While the transplant looked OK for a year or so, more of his native hair soon started to shed, leaving him with thinning hair despite his hair transplant: